carbon-design-system/ibm-security/docs/testing/README.md

 - Each significant variation of a component should have its own test block.
 - Use an **asynchronous** test block, and **await** each accessibility rule matcher.

-#### DAP requirements
+#### `accessibility-checker` requirements

-- DAP requires that components be rendered inside a valid landmark element.
+- `accessibility-checker` requires that components be rendered inside a valid landmark element.
 Use the `renderWithinLandmark` helper to wrap a component in a landmark `main` node.
-- DAP requires a unique id per test within a given component.
+- `accessibility-checker` requires a unique ID per test within a given component.
 (Hence, "ComponentName" and "ComponentName with variation")

 ## User events